Questions related to LiPo Batteries are some of the most common I get.

 A very simplified way to think of internal resistance is how efficient the battery pack (and cells within the pack) are at flowing power from the battery to your model.
 The higher the internal resistance, the less efficient the pack is.

 Just think of it in the same context as putting a big stinking resistor between your battery and your ESC/motor.
-The higher the resistance is, the larger the voltage drop will be, and the more the resistor (the battery in other words) will heat up.
+The higher the resistance is, the larger the voltage drop will be, and the more the resistor (the battery in other words) will heat up, and the slower your motor will run.

 In short, the smaller the capacity, the higher the internal resistance.